Dietary cholesterol has a weak effect on blood cholesterol

 For context, a large egg has about 186 mg of cholesterol.
 Under the old “less than 300 mg per day” rules, that single number put eggs on the avoid list.
 The feeding-study evidence says the resulting change in your blood LDL is small for most people.

-What actually drives your blood cholesterol
+Fiber and saturated fat actually drives your blood cholesterol

 If you are mostly here for the egg question, see eggs are now officially healthy.